 Of course cloud services like dropbox, Google or Apple’s iCloud seem to be a nice thing to have.
 Synchronizing bookmarks and settings of different programs between my computers, accessing (at least some important) documents from everywhere on the world, sharing pictures and movies with friends and of course email, calendaring and so on.
 And all of this for free?
 To nice to be true?

-The content however is old.
+The content however is old and might be outdated.

 Some people say:

 If it’s for free, you’re not the customer.
 You’re the merchandise.

 Even if you don’t have a problem with your data being analysed for statistical and marketing purposes there is another problem – at least for european paranoiacs: As almost all of these companies are located in the US some US federal intelligence services can demand access to your files – without any court order and without allowing the company to notify you.
 And there still is another thing to worry about: giving your data to a company also means giving up control.
 You can never know what the exactly are doing with your data.
 Keeping them encrypted and only give you access as promised or give them away to anybody?
 You can never know.
 You say you have nothing to hide and you trust in your cloud service provider?
 Ok, go on with it and be happy.
 I don’t want to say I had things to hide or want to do not so legal things but I don’t feel well with the idea of giving up control about my very own data.

 So I got the idea of making my own private cloud.
 That for sure is not a new idea but as I already have my own server I consider it to be an interesting thing to try.
 Be it just for academic interest.